zachferguson/vdict/README.md

 vdict.js
 The file created by vdict-creator.py.
 Will probably create both a .py and a .js file later including methods for all the dictionary stuff you might want to do (for Node 'require' and Python 'import')

 To-Do's:
-- figure out why I'm getting \u00e4 in my results and resolve it
+- figure out why \u00e4 is appearing in the resulting file and resolve it
+- fix pronunciations
 - improve definition parsing (some words are not getting their defs read/created)

 Dictionary is Complete To-Do's